Celebrities have them, neighbors have them, family and friends have them. But should nurses?

 Hospitals and Tattoos

-The acceptance of tattoos on a hospital nursing staff varies by facility.
+Rules regarding nursing tattoos variy by facility.
 A short stroll through online nursing forums will show stories of nurses with visible full sleeves (tattoos covering a whole arm) or just a few visible tattoos treating patients.
 But in other facilities, visible tattoos are never seen on the nurses.

-A facility’s stand on visible tattoos can usually be found in its dress code policy.
+A facility’s stand on visible nurse tattoos can usually be found in its dress code policy.
 Vanderbilt University Medical Center’s dress code for nurses clearly prohibits the following: “Visible or gross tattooing on face, neck, arms or hands; tattoos 1 inch in size—graphic/disturbing, e.g., displaying violence, drugs, sex, alcohol, tobacco products.”
 However, there is also a note stating that some departments may have stricter dress code requirements.
-Bottom line: The best thing to do when you arrive at a new job or have acquired a new tattoo is to ask your department about its specific policy regarding your body art.
+Bottom line: The best thing to do when you arrive at a new job or have acquired a new tattoo is to ask your department about its specific policy regarding the symbols tattoed on your body.

 Armed Services and Tattoos